 If you’re tired of the fast pace and stress of life in a big city or town, the idea of packing up and moving to somewhere with plenty of wide open spaces is very appealing.
-Thousands of Aussies make a tree change each year, leaving city living behind for life on an acreage.
+Thousands of Aussies make a tree change each year, leaving city living behind and buying acreage to live on.

-But while the fresh air and relaxed lifestyle are just what the doctor ordered for some people, others struggle with the unique challenges that owning acreage present.
-So before you pack up your old life and head for the hills, consider all the pros and cons of owning acreage to decide whether life on a property is right for you.
+But before you pack up your old life and head for the hills, consider all the pros and cons of owning acreage to decide whether life on a property is right for you.

 What is an acreage?